 Addiction is difficult, and the stressors of college life can make it even more complicated.
 However, recovery is possible, and resources are available for people of all ages and experiences.

-If you or a loved one are dealing with substance abuse, contact Addiction Resource today to discover treatment choices.
+If you or a loved one is dealing with substance use disorder, contact Addiction Resource today to discover treatment choices.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.